ClusterHQ/flocker/docs/install/index.rst

 No Installation!
 ================

-Take Flocker for a spin using a free, live demo environment.
+Take Flocker for a spin using a free, live hosted environment.
 No installation is required, and it’s great for getting a hands-on introduction to what Flocker is all about.

 * The live demo environment is hosted by ClusterHQ.
 * The demo environment will include a fully-installed and configured 2-node Flocker cluster and CLI.
-* You will have root access to this environment, and you can test Flocker however you want.
+* You will have root access to this environment, so you can test Flocker however you want.
-* Follow a step-by-step tutorial that will show you how to deploy a multi-node application and migrate its data volumes between hosts.
+* Follow a step-by-step tutorial.
 * To give you time to play, you’ll have access to the environment for 3 hours.

 For more information, see the `Try Flocker`_ page.